 The mission of the Bachelor of Arts in Criminal Justice is to prepare students to be criminal justice professionals who apply critical analysis, ethical and legal problem-solving strategies, effective communication skills, innovative practices, and collaborative approaches within the criminal justice system and the community.

 Program Learning Outcomes

 - Criminal Justice System: Apply critical analysis and collaborative approaches to issues impacting the criminal justice system.

-- Communication: Demonstrate effective verbal and nonverbal communication skills in a criminal justice setting.
+- Communication: Demonstrate effective communication skills in a criminal justice setting.

 - Theory: Evaluate criminological theory to explain criminal behaviors and crime trends.